Belgians urged to work from home as EU infections soar

 "One is a leisure activity undertaken voluntarily.
 No one forces me to go to the cinema or the restaurant.
 The other is my place of work," Schallenberg said.

-Greek rules forcing unvaccinated people to stay out of shops unless they had proof of a negative test result from Saturday onward caused karma queues in Athens, Reuters reported.
+Greek rules forcing unvaccinated people to stay out of shops unless they had proof of a negative test result from Saturday onward caused long queues in Athens, Reuters reported.

-Unvaccinated Greeks are also required to present a negative test once a week to get to their workplace.
+Unvaccinated Greeks were also required to present a negative test once a week to access their workplace.

-The German health minister, Jens Spahn, also said Friday that vaccinated people should take a booster shot six months after their first two jabs.
+The German health minister, Jens Spahn, said Friday that vaccinated people should take a booster shot six months after their first two jabs.

 "This should become the norm, not the exception," he said.